About the Author

 I had nearly completed the website, when one of my boys said, "Dad, don't you think people who use this stuff will want to know a little about who wrote it?"
 At that point, a personal biography was not even on my radar, but I thought he had a good point.
 Though I hate talking about myself, I realize people will want to know the person behind the BiAY resources, so here goes.

 My name is Aaron Ferguson.
-I was raised in a terrific Christian home, was trained by a legion of dedicated godly church volunteers, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God in 1994 to teach and coach at a Christian school in Oklahoma City.
+I was raised in a terrific Christian home, was trained by a legion of dedicated godly men and women, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God in 1994 to teach and coach at a Christian school in Oklahoma City.

 Over the years, I've taught Bible, World History, American History, Modern History, Government, English, American Literature, Creative Writing, Yearbook, and Website Design.
 By God's grace, I got my Masters in History, and I've become a Master Teacher and Dean of the History Department.
-I've also been blessed to play a role in the development of a student leadership program called Salt & Light, which encourages young people to reach their leadership potential by knowing their faith, living their faith, sharing their faith, and defending their faith.
-I also design all of our school's publications.
+I've also been blessed to play a role in the development of a student leadership program called Salt & Light, which encourages and equips young people to influence others for Christ.
+I also design many of our school's publications.

 As I have sensed God's direction and discovered my spiritual gifts (service, leadership, and teaching), I've dedicated my life to studying, practicing, and sharing the Scriptures (Ezra 7:10).
 I love to help other Christians grow in their faith and understand what it is God has given us in His Word.
-It is this path that has led me to develop the One Year Chronological Bible Study Guide and Daily Reflections.
+It is this path that has led me to develop the One Year Chronological Bible Study Guide, Daily Reflections, and more.

 Statement of Faith